Gear List: Three Season Day Hiking

 A lot of people have been asking me what I bring when I hike, so I figured I'd make a quick list of what I always have on me for a day hike.
 The 10 essentials are a great place to start when you're thinking about what you need even on a short day hike.
 I never leave the trailhead without them!
 Here they are, and I've included some links to the specific equipment I carry.

 3. First Aid: I have a small first aid kit that I put together in a ziplock bag that always comes with me when I hike.
-It has chapstick, an ace bandage, body glide, vinyl gloves, moleskin, blister pads, paper towels, Dermabond skin glue, band-aids, wound seal powder, pads (these are great for absorbing blood), Benadryl, Advil, Sudafed, Claratin, an epi pen, duct tape, a tampon (I get bloody noses a lot), and alcohol swabs.
+It has chapstick, an ace bandage, body glide, vinyl gloves, moleskin, blister pads, paper towels, New-Skin liquid bandages, band-aids, WoundSeal powder, pads (these are great for absorbing blood), Benadryl, Advil, Sudafed, Claratin, an epi pen, duct tape, a tampon (I get bloody noses a lot), alcohol swabs, and KT blister tape.
 It's light, it fits in the palm of my hand, and it could be very helpful in many emergent situations.
 For backpacking or international trips I take a kit that's a little more substantial, but this one is perfect for short day trips.

 4. Knife: I bring two knives with me when I hike.
-The first is a multi tool Swiss army knife with a little screwdriver, scissors, and many other functions.
+The first is a multi tool Swiss army knife, the Victorinox Tinker, with a little screwdriver, scissors, and many other functions.
 I love this because having a little screwdriver is super convenient for adjusting trekking poles and scissors are good for cutting duct tape and moleskin for blisters.
 The other is a Spyderco folding knife because it's easy to open with gloves on and when your hands are freezing hands in the winter.

 5. Fire: I just bring a little Bic lighter.
 It's light and easy!

-6. Emergency Shelter: On summer day hikes I bring just an emergency blanket (like the shiny ones they give out after marathons).
-It's just for emergencies and in winter I bring a bivvy sack but I get into that in my winter gear list!
+6. Emergency Shelter: On summer day hikes I bring a small emergency Sol bivvy sack since it's lightweight and hopefully I'll never have to use it.
+It's just for emergencies and in winter I bring a more durable bivvy but I talk more about that in my winter gear list!

 8. Extra Layers: I always carry a rain jacket, a midweight fleece, extra socks, gloves, and a hat.
 At the top of mountains it can be chilly even in the summer!
 Also a raincoat is always necessary just in case the weather turns which can happen quickly and without warning.
 In the picture below, it was early June and we experienced beautiful sunny weather, extreme winds, rain, and pea sized hail.
 I also add in a puffy down jacket if I plan on spending any time above treeline because it can get chilly and it would keep me warm under the emergency blanket.
 For shorter day hikes it can be overkill, but I'd rather be safe than sorry when I'm above treeline.